 firstname.lastname@example.org | he/him/his

 Darron graduated from Elon University in 2016 with a Bachelor of Arts degree in Strategic Communications with a concentration in Criminal Justice Studies.
-He enrolled in Appalachian State’s Distance Education program for graduate studies in fall 2019.
+He also earned a Master of Arts degree in Educational Media from Appalachian State in 2021.

 Deputy Human Resources Director